-'Cartonisation' refers to the division of an 'outer' or 'parent' consignment (e.g. a pallet), into 'inner' or 'child' consignments (e.g. cartons), that are then linked to the 'parent' for tracking purposes. it can be used for both Ship to Store and Direct Injection.
+'Cartonisation' refers to the division of an 'outer' or 'parent' consignment (e.g. a pallet), into 'inner' or 'child' consignments (e.g. cartons).
+These are then linked to the 'parent' for tracking purposes.

 The default setup is the Ship to Store/'Click and Collect' model, where the status(es) of the parent is applied to all the children.

 Regardless of setup, a child, 'inner' consignment can only ever have one parent, 'outer' consignment.

 You can track each 'inner' carton/package as part of a linked relationship to the 'outer' pallet/large box, via the

 outerParcelCode data in the child's Parcels Array.
 You can interrogate this data using findConsignmentByConsignmentCode, findConsignmentsByCartonId and findConsignmentsByOrderReference.

 'Cartonisation' allows labels and manifests to be generated for two independent legs of a journey, for separate carriers that have no relationship, and for the consignments to be tracked over both legs (see below).

 This process refers to the direct injection of packages into a carrier network in another country.

 The 'parent' consignment is created and processed in the warehouse in the host country, where it is also 'cartonised' into the child consignments.
 In order to prepare these consignments for direct injection, the paperwork is generated ready for immediate use within the destination country.